Solve a spatial problem

 - On the ribbon above the map, click Analysis.

-- In the Use Proximity group, click Create Buffers.
+- Select Feature Analysisthen in the Use Proximity group, click Create Buffers.

 The Create Buffers tool opens in the Perform Analysis pane.
 Like all tools, it has options or parameters that need to be set.

 Now you'll set the parameters for the Create Buffers tool and run it.
 The tool will create a new area layer containing 14 buffer features—one for each campground.
 The buffer features will be circles of a 1.5-kilometer radius centered on the campgrounds.
 Your assumption is that campers are most likely to come in contact with Nassella tussock on walks, bike rides, and similar excursions.
 The 1.5-kilometer value seems reasonable, but it may also make sense to consider longer distances.

 - In the Create Buffers tool pane set the following parameters: Click the Choose layer containing features to buffer drop-down menu and click Commercial Campgrounds.

 In the Enter the buffer size text box, type 1.5.
 Click the adjacent drop-down menu of distance units and select Kilometers.

 - Expand the Options dialog box and open the pop-up help for the Options parameter.
 You can choose between two Buffer Type settings: Overlap and Dissolve.
 Keep the Buffer Type set to Overlap.

 Using the Overlap setting means that any buffers that are on top of each other will remain separate, whereas using Dissolve means that any areas that overlap will be combined into a single buffer.

 - Change the Result layer name to Campground_Buffers and add your initials.

 You cannot create two layers in an ArcGIS organization with the same name.
 Adding your initials to a layer name ensures that other people in your organization can also complete this lesson.
 Once a layer has been created, you can rename it in the map to remove your initials, which will not affect the name of the underlying data layer.